-Every spring, we move our clocks forward and lose an hour of sleep.
-And every spring it feels like it takes days and sometimes weeks to get used to the spring forward time change.
+Every spring, we set our clocks ahead one hour and lose an hour of sleep.
+And every spring, it feels like it takes days and sometimes weeks to adjust to the spring forward for daylight saving time.

 Unfortunately, the effects of daylight saving time on the body can be unhealthy.
 However, there are some things you can do to adjust to these big yearly changes.
 They may even have a positive effect on your health.